uchicago-capp-camp-2025/capp-camp-setup/documents/git/git-prepare-github.rst

     |      +  .       |
     +----[SHA256]-----+

 This means your key was created correctly.
-WSL users will see

 .. _uploading: